-VLANs are a feature of almost all managed network switchesWikipedia: A network switch (also called switching hub, bridging hub, officially MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive, and forwar....
+VLANs are a feature of almost all managed network switchesWikipedia: A network switch (also called switching hub, bridging hub, and by the IEEE MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and fo....
 A managed switch will allow you to assign ports to VLAN groups.
 Devices in one VLAN will not be able to directly communicate with devices in another VLAN.
 In simple terms, creating VLANs is a bit like splitting a switch into multiple smaller switches.

 Why would I buy an expensive managed switch when I could just buy multiple cheap unmanaged switches, I hear you ask.
 Well, a port can be assigned to multiple VLANs.
 If you wanted to, for example, break 192.168.0.1/24 (254 usable IP addresses) into 2 groups of 192.168.0.1-192.168.0.100 and 192.168.0.101-192.168.0.254 you could create 2 VLANs, one for devices in each IP range.
 You could then have an administrative terminal connected to a switch port which is in both VLANs.
 This administrative terminal can then access devices in both IP ranges.